ubco-mds-2021-labs/dashboard2-group-b/docs/reflection-milestone4.md

 #Work Achieved

-Our team implemented everything as planned.
-Our primary objective is to provide analytical insights, visually, for ease of use in cases such as the determination of the adequate photovoltaic and energy storage size.

-After implementations using Python and R, we decided to remain with R. This resulted in various modifications that are geared towards optimization and clean design.
-For example, we changed our the design of our layout from what we presented initially.
+As a team we made changes to our orignial plans as needed and according to insightful feedback.
+For example, we changed our the design of our layout from what we presented initially in order to obtain cleaner styles.
+Our design now include 3 tabs, less interactive graphs, and an interactive floor plan.

-Since the dashboard is implemented in R, certain elements of the presente layout which have been modified in comparison to the initial layout to add more grace to the dashboard.
-We have successfully implemented on reducing the viewer`s pain to search and select from the dropdown by hovers over the particular floor and conveniently select the room to view the details.
-All the plots are interactive and functional as per the dropdowns and selection menu insertions in the dashboard.
-The principle of visualizations have been kept in mind.
-We believe that the layout has been perfectly performed and is functional as per our decision making.
+Initially, we coded  in two languages, Python and R, and deployed our app for each.
+For our final version, we decided to remain with R for its inherent optimization advantage with graphical visualizations.

 #Work not yet achieved